apognu/tuigreet/README.md

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).
 Please refer to usage information (`--help`) for more customizaton options.

-You may change the command that will be executed after opening a session by hittint `F2` and amending the command.
+You may change the command that will be executed after opening a session by hitting `F2` and amending the command.
 Alternatively, you can list the system-declared sessions by hitting `F3`.

 ## Install